pdouvitsas/ithenticate/README.md

 		timesTried++;
 	}

-When the successful response is returned (the field ready=1 and there is an actual url returned), the url that is returned from the above code is used to fetch the pdf document
+When the successful response is returned (the field ready=1 and there is an actual url returned), the url that is returned from the above code is used to fetch the pdf document.

 The code to download the pdf follows